python/cpython/Doc/using/cmdline.rst

    If this environment variable is not set at all, then the interpreter defaults to using the current locale settings, *unless* the current locale is identified as a legacy ASCII-based locale
-   (as descibed for :envvar:`PYTHONCOERCECLOCALE`), and locale coercion is either disabled or fails.
+   (as described for :envvar:`PYTHONCOERCECLOCALE`), and locale coercion is either disabled or fails.
 In such legacy locales, the interpreter will default to enabling UTF-8 mode unless explicitly instructed not to do so.